trackme-limited/splunk-eam/README.md

 ### Installation

 - The container listens to 8443 port by default.
-- Download the Docker image for Splunk EAM fron our repository or DockerHub.
+- Download the Docker image for Splunk EAM from our repository or DockerHub.
 - Create two Docker volumes for the data persistence:

 *Splunk AEM data volume:*